martincartledge/martins-blog-deprecated-/content/blog/being-productive-as-a-software-developer/index.md

 My advice; however, is simple.

-Spend a little bit of time today to evaluate how you can schedule dedicate periods of in the future.
+Spend a little bit of time today to evaluate how you can schedule dedicated periods of time in the future.

-Once the focus frame is set, use small, dedicated periods of time without the pull of notifications.
+Once the focus groundwork is set, use small, dedicated periods of time without the pull of notifications.

 If you pair these two methods together, I am certain you will not only feel more productive but will feel more in control of your day.